Yinan-Zhao/AoANet_VizWiz/data/README.md

 ### Extract image meta information and build vocabulary

-Build image meta and vocabulary for `VizWiz-Caption` and `VizWiz-Caption + MSCOCO-Caption` by running:
+Build image meta and vocabulary for `VizWiz-Captions` and `VizWiz-Captions + MSCOCO-Captions` by running:

 ```bash
 $ python scripts/prepro_labels_vizwiz.py
 ```

 `prepro_labels.py` will map all words that occur <= 5 times to a special `UNK` token, and create a vocabulary for all the remaining words.
-For `VizWiz-Caption` , the image information and vocabulary are dumped into `data/vizwiztalk.json` and discretized caption data are dumped into `data/vizwiztalk_label.h5`.
-For `VizWiz-Caption + MSCOCO-Caption`, they are dumped into `data/vizwiztalk_withCOCO.json` and `data/vizwiztalk_withCOCO_label.h5`.
-The processed files for `VizWiz-Caption` are used for training from scrach and those for `VizWiz-Caption + MSCOCO-Caption` are used for fine-tuning.
+For `VizWiz-Captions` , the image information and vocabulary are dumped into `data/vizwiztalk.json` and discretized caption data are dumped into `data/vizwiztalk_label.h5`.
+For `VizWiz-Captions + MSCOCO-Captions`, they are dumped into `data/vizwiztalk_withCOCO.json` and `data/vizwiztalk_withCOCO_label.h5`.
+The processed files for `VizWiz-Captions` are used for training from scrach and those for `VizWiz-Captions + MSCOCO-Captions` are used for fine-tuning.

-To use the pretrained models on `MSCOCO-Caption` directly for evaluation, first build image meta and vocabulary by running:
+To use the pretrained models on `MSCOCO-Captions` directly for evaluation, first build image meta and vocabulary by running:

 ```bash
 $ python scripts/prepro_labels_vizwiz_pretrained.py